Jessie J: 2017–2020: R.O.S.E. and Singer 2018

-In January 2018, she appeared on the sixth season of the Chinese singing competition I Am a Singer.
+In January 2018, she appeared on the sixth season of I Am a Singer, a Chinese singing competition show for professional singers.
 Jessie J won the competition, making history as the first international singer to win the season in the show's six-year history, accompanied by the record of having topped number-one performances in five out of the first ten (of eleven) elimination rounds.
 The series cast also included two of the six other initial singers (singers entering on the first week of the competition with the exemption of participating Breakout rounds) Angela Chang and Wang Feng, and also her closest rival and runner-up for the season, Hua Chenyu, who would later go on to win the eighth season held two years later.

 In May 2018, her fourth studio album R.O.S.E. was released.
 The album was released as four EPs titled Realisations, Obsessions, Sex, and Empowerment, creating an acronym for "R.O.S.E."
 The album moved away from the pop sound heard in much of her past music, instead taking on an R&B style.
 In September 2018, Jessie J announced her first Christmas album titled This Christmas Day, which was released on 26 October 2018.
 In December 2018, Jessie J confirmed that she would be appearing as a coach on The Voice Kids UK alongside Pixie Lott, Danny Jones and will.i.am for its third series.
 She also stated in an Instagram Live that she wants to write new pop/soul songs.
 In April 2019 Jessie began touring festivals across Europe and Asia.
 She announced via Instagram that the tour is called The Lasty Tour, in honour of her close friend and bodyguard Dave Last "Lasty" who died in December 2018.